MGCodesandStats/hotel-modelling/articles/dice-hotels.md

 4. A DiCE explanation instance is then generated in order to explain the result of the outcome variable.

 5. Counterfactual examples are then produced (as per the example above) to explain the conditions that could potentially change the outcome variable.

+6. *Proximity* and *diversity* are modified in order to examine how data that is close to the original input versus data that has been significantly changed affect the counterfactual explanations.

 On point 3, a handy feature of DiCE is the ability to discard old data while retaining the model training parameters.
 Such a practice is consistent with **FAIR** data principles, which stipulates that data should be **F**indable, **A**ccessible, **I**nteroperable and **R**eusable.